apenella/go-docker-builder/README.md

 ### Copy
 Package `copy` can be understand such a `push` use case variation.
 Its purpose is to push images either from local host or from a Docker registry to another Docker registry.
 It can be also used to copy images from one Docker registry namespace to another namespace.
-To perform a copy action must be created a `DockerImageCopyCmd` instance.
+To perform a copy action, must be created a `DockerImageCopyCmd` instance.

 ```go
 // DockerCopyImageCmd is used to copy images to docker registry.
 Copy image is understood as tag an existing image and push it to a docker registry